daniel-araujo/vue-raii/README.md

 > Resource acquisition is initialization.

 What a mouthful.
 Anyway, this Vue plugin allows you to bind JavaScript resources to the lifetime of a component.

 Not sure what this means?

-You've probably done this manually without realizing.
+Ever had to register a function somewhere and then had to deregister it once the component was no longer in use?
+That is a form of resource management.
+With this plugin you will be able to define such relationships in a very straightforward way.
 Check out the examples below.

 ## Examples

-We've all used `setInterval` at some point.
-You register a function to be called at regular intervals.
-You must never forget to call `clearInterval` otherwise the function will never stop getting called.
-This is particularly troublesome when navigating through pages in your app.
-With this plugin you can be rest assure that clearInterval will be called once the component is removed from the DOM.
+When using `setInterval`, you eventually have to call `clearInterval`.
+With this plugin you can be rest assured that `clearInterval` will be called when the component is removed from the DOM.

 ```js
 {